citizenlab/chat-censorship/README.md

 Keyword Content Analysis
 ========
 Datasets include raw keyword lists collected from the applications.
 Many also include processed data including translations and categorization of keywords.
-Keywords were translated to English using combination of machine and human translation.
+Keywords were translated to English using a combination of machine and human translation.
 Based on interpreting these translations with contextual information, we coded each keyword into content categories grouped under six general [themes](https://github.com/citizenlab/chat-censorship/blob/master/themes_keyword_censorship.csv) according to a [code book](https://github.com/citizenlab/chat-censorship/blob/master/categories_keyword_censorship.csv).

 License
 ========